 In addition to the surgical procedures, pharmacotherapy is also part of the medical management of Coronary Heart Disease.
 Pharmacotherapy refers to the administration of drugs depending on the state of the disease condition and the symptoms associated.
 The following are some of the medications that are commonly used in the treatment of coronary artery disease.

 Aspirin – inflammation plays an important part in coronary artery disease, aspirin can inhibit this inflammation.
-In addition, aspirin can prevent the formation of blood clots and therefore reduce the risk of heart attack.
+In addition, aspirin can prevent the formation of blood clots and therefore reduce the risk of a heart attack.
 Some patients, especially those with disease condition that is hematologic in nature, and the elderly, cannot take aspirin because they are at a higher risk for bleeding.

 Plavix – is a medication commonly given to patients who have had stents placed in their coronary arteries.
 It prevents blood clots from forming at the site of the stent.

-Beta Blockers – can be used to decrease the amount of work that the heart must do, by blocking the effects of adrenaline (the hormone responsible for the fight-or-flight response of the body).
+Beta blockers – can be used to decrease the amount of work that the heart must do, by blocking the effects of adrenaline (the hormone responsible for the fight-or-flight response of the body).
 It can also be used to manage high blood pressure.
 Most patients who have been diagnosed with coronary artery disease will be placed on a Beta Blocker.

-ACE Inhibitors – are used to relax blood vessels and limit the amount of water retained by the kidneys.
+ACE inhibitors – are used to relax blood vessels and limit the amount of water retained by the kidneys.
 It is used in both coronary artery disease and in the treatment of hypertension.

 Nitrates – are usually given to patients with coronary artery disease in the form of nitroglycerin pills or spray.
-It is used on "as needed" basis, which means that if you have chest pain caused by the inadequate flow of oxygenated blood to the heart, it will dilate (make the blood vessel bigger) the vessel and increase the amount of blood flow.
+It is used on an "as needed" basis, which means that if you have chest pain caused by the inadequate flow of oxygenated blood to the heart, it will dilate (make the blood vessel bigger) the vessel and increase the amount of blood flow.